Skip to main content

 Rufca's injuries had a profound impact on both her physical and mental well-being.
 Her decision to apply for the Invictus Games stems from her desire to step outside her comfort zone, enabling her to connect more openly with others who have faced similar challenges.
 She deeply appreciates the unwavering support of her family and friends.
 Through her journey, she learned when difficult things happen, you must move forward as you are stronger than you realize.

-She will compete in wheelchair rugby, indoor rowing, Nordic skiing, and skeleton.
+She will compete in wheelchair rugby, indoor rowing, and nordic skiing.

 Kim-Hardy-1.jpgTrade: Laboratory Technician